 If you think you may have trimethylaminuria (TMAU), please read this description of TMAU.

-Diagnostic services for body odor problems are currently limited to TMAU.
+We do not provide tests for body odor problems other than TMAU.
 Please note that we are unable to assess the nature or strength of your odor-production problem.
 We also cannot provide information on body odor problems if you do not have a specific diagnosis or the results of clinical tests.
 Chemist George Preti is a full-time research scientist with a PhD in organic chemistry.
 He is not a physician or dentist and does not treat patients.

 Please do not send queries regarding clinically undiagnosed body odor problems, as Preti and other Monell scientists are not clinicians and will be unable to respond.

 If your results indicate TMAU, we may be able to provide information about odor reduction and amelioration.

 This service is not currently supported by public or private funding, so there is a cost to cover a portion of the expenses.
 We cannot accept insurance or do third party billing.

 Please be patient while waiting for a response.
 Although we realize that it may be frustrating to wait, please do not contact us repeatedly, as that will take time away from our work efforts.
 George Preti answers each inquiry personally, and often receives dozens of emails each week.
 However, if you do not hear from us after a reasonable period (3 months) or if your information changes, please contact us again.

 Please do not call Monell’s main number or the Monell-Jefferson Taste and Smell Clinic, as they will not be able to help you with malodor problems.